karthikkadajji/EnergyStreaming-infra/README.md

 # EnergyStreaming

 Note
-perform registration for data factory in your subscription
+perform registration for data factory, keyvalut, web in your subscription